 Click here for a pdf of the paper

 From 1950 to 1980, the U.S. was one of the largest producers of uranium globally, and the majority of that uranium was sourced in the western U.S, on or near tribal lands.
-According to studies conducted by the U.S. Department of Energy Office of Legacy Management, 96% of all U.S. defense-related uranium mines were located in the Navajo Nation.
+According to studies conducted by the U.S. Department of Energy Office of Legacy Management, 96% of all U.S. defense-related uranium mines on tribal lands were located in the Navajo Nation.
 The remainder of U.S. defense-related uranium mines were located on lands of the Pueblo of Laguna, the Pueblo of Zuni, the Hualapai Tribe, the Tohono O'odham Nation, the Spokane Tribe of Indians, and the Ute Indian Tribe.
 Uranium was also mined from deposits in a few eastern states.

 Seeking to reduce dependence on foreign uranium, from World War II to the 1970s, the U.S. government served as a guaranteed buyer for domestic uranium, which it valued for national security and weapons production.
 Despite evidence in Europe, from as early as 1932, that uranium mining posed occupational risks, health and safety protections for U.S. uranium miners were minimal until 1962, after U.S. Public Health Service studies concluded a correlation between radon levels in uranium mines and rates of cancer.
 Before federal radon limits were established in 1967 by the Department of Labor, state regulators and private industry set their own safety standards, which left uranium mine workers exposed to radon levels well above modern-day federal safety limits.